 Sherbert was surrendered to SNAFU Rescue via breeder release.
 His breeder wanted him to be placed in a loving pet home to be spoiled and live out his life as a cherished pet!

 Sherbert is currently potty trained and will let you know when he needs to go out once he establishes the door he needs to use to get outside!
 His foster mom still has absorbent belly bands on hand for him to use as needed as he is on Lasix (a drug that causes him to urinate more than normal as a preventative measure to keep water/fluids off of his heart).
 Also, being a small Frenchie means having a small Frenchie bladder!
 A regular schedule, consistent schedule will help with his continued potty training success in his new home.
 As with all of our dogs, any adopter will need to be able to and willing to continue working on potty training with him, as needed.
 During the day when his foster family is away from the home, Sherbert stays in his crate with a fluffy blanket and his puppy Kong toy.
-He’s done well with crate training, although he doesn’t prefer to be in there, especially if his foster family is home but will do anything, and we mean *anything*, for a Milk Bone biscuit!
+He’s done well with crate training and although he doesn’t prefer to be in there, especially if his foster family is home, he can be easily coaxed as he will do anything, and we mean *anything*, for a Milk Bone biscuit!
+Once crated he does well and snuggles right in for a nap.
 For his safety, we recommend that he keep a similar crating schedule when his humans are away from the home and/or he is left unsupervised so he is safe and secure while no one is home.

 Medically, Sherbert has one confirmed heart condition and another probable severe heart condition (though not currently able to be confirmed).
 Sherbert is confirmed to have an Atrial Septal Defect (ASD).
 In more simple terms, he has a hole between his right and left atrium in his heart that should have closed when he took his first breath at birth.
 The second, more serious heart condition is a Patent Ductus Arteriosus (PDA).
-Again, in the womb, the Ductus Arteriosus (which is a shunt between the two major blood vessels leading to Sherbert’s heart) allows blood to bypass his lungs so they can develop properly.
+In the womb, the Ductus Arteriosus allows blood to bypass his lungs so they can develop properly.
 When Sherbert was born and took his first breath, it is suspected that his did not close at birth like it was supposed to, therefore restricting proper blood flow to his lungs to become oxygenated so he could breathe normally.
 The reason that the cardiologist suspects, but have not yet confirmed this defect, is because of a few things: on Sherbert’s echocardiogram, the cardiologist was able to see that he had a large amount of hypertrophy (thickening of the walls of his heart) due to how much harder his heart has had to work to function properly.
 Because of the amount of hypertrophy shown on his echocardiogram, it made it nearly impossible for the cardiologist to see/diagnose the PDA defect clearly.
 Comparing the two conditions (ASD to the PDA), hypertrophy is much more common in the PDA defect.
 Once the cardiologist suspected the PDA, he had Sherbert’s regular veterinarian run a complete blood count.
 Those results showed that Sherbert’s red blood cell percentage was approx 70%, while a normal red blood cell percentage would be approx 50%.
-The increase in percentage is due to the probable excess blood that is flowing through the PDA that should have closed at birth.
+The increase in percentage is due to the probable excess blood that is flowing through the PDA that, again, should have closed at birth.
 The reason the cardiologist doesn’t know for 100% certainty that Sherbert has a PDA is because the PDA and the ASD act in very similar ways, however, with the additional testing and the cardiologists expertise, Sherbert is suspected to have both defects.
 We will be happy to provide his echocardiogram reports to his potential adopters for review.
 The only way to fix a PDA is to surgically close it.
 Unfortunately, the cardiologist believes the corrective surgery is extremely risky and would likely be unsuccessful.
 Further testing and treatment options can still be explored by his adoptive family if they so wish, but they must be done at a major university.
 We encourage families to seek them out if they are willing and able, but this is not an expectation or requirement for his adoptive family.
 He will still need to be closely monitored for any not-normal-for-him signs of heart disease or failure as he continues to age (severe fatigue, weakness, lethargy, shortness of breath, fainting, etc).
 If any of these symptoms do happen to be noticed in the future, his veterinarian and veterinary cardiologist should be contacted immediately.
-His heart *must* continue to be monitored by a veterinarian and cardiologist as he ages.
+His heart *must* continue to be monitored by a veterinarian *and* a veterinary cardiologist as he ages.
+The cost of one echocardiogram ranges from approx $400 at K-State in Kansas to $600 in the Omaha, Nebraska area.
+Please research cardiologists in your area to check on prices for future echocardiograms for him in the future as they will absolutely be required for him and can be more or less costly depending on the area in which you live!
+Potential adopters will need to have a veterinary cardiologist within reasonable driving distance in order to be approved to adopt her (3-4 hours max driving time).
 His next echocardiogram is recommended to take place when he reaches 3 years of age.
 Currently, Sherbert is on Viagra (Sildenafil) to help treat his pulmonary hypertension and Lasix as a preventative for fluid accumulation due to heart failure (though, thankfully, Sherbert does not have any issues with fluid accumulation currently).
 His foster family has Sherbert on a strict diet (Hill’s Prescription Diet h/d for heart care) and it is highly encouraged for his adoptive family to continue him on this food.
 Unfortunately, prognosis is typically very poor for these two defects combined.
 Whether or not surgery is sought, Sherbert’s lifespan is unknown, but will likely be much shorter than the average "normal" French Bulldog.
 Due to this, we want him to have the best life he could possibly have for however much time he may have, but that goes for all of our foster dogs, of course!
 We will be very strict with "vetting" any potential adopters for him, as we want to make sure he is very loved and has the best life and care (both in home care and vet care) that he possibly can during his lifetime.
 Sherbert is a special pup with special needs, but if they are taken care of and managed properly, he will love you with his whole heart for as long as he has on this earth!

 Please see these below links for more information on Atrial Septal Defect (ASD):